SDCG69/SDCG-V10/content/handbook/or-cun.md

 I’m not talking about using water here.

 Instead, I’m talking about using as much saliva as possible.
-And, if you have trouble producing enough saliva, then I highly recommend using lube instead.
+And, if you have trouble producing enough saliva, use lube instead.
 Flavored lube can also make the activity more pleasurable for you.

 ### 13. Cool Runnings